-Generally, a person is only liable for acts committed by him or her personally.
-However, an employer may be liable vicariously to a third party if an employee commits a wrongful act or delict against the third party in the execution of his duties, provided certain requirements have been met.
+Generally, a person is only liable for acts committed by them.
+However, an employer may be responsible vicariously to a third party if an employee commits a wrongful act or delict against the third party in the execution of his duties.

-Therefore, in establishing whether vicarious liability exists, the question to be asked is firstly, whether the act complained of was committed “in the course of employment” and secondly, whether the act is reasonably “incidental” to the employee’s employment duties.
+In establishing whether vicarious liability exists, the question is whether the act complained of was committed “in the course of employment” and whether the action is reasonably “incidental” to the employee’s employment duties.

-These criteria are a question of fact, and it is immaterial whether the wrong committed by the employee was authorised or not.
-An employer will only avoid liability in this situation if it can be shown that an employee acted “on a frolic of his own,” or in other words, if the employee acted in a way that was unconnected with his employment.
+These criteria are a question of fact, and it is immaterial whether the wrong committed by the employee was authorised.
+An employer will only avoid liability in this situation if one can show that an employee acted “on a frolic of his own,” or in other words if the employee acted in a way that was unconnected with his employment.

 An English judge wrote, in a case that considered the liability of a church for the sexual assault of one of its priests:

-Where vicarious liability is imposed on an employer, both the employee and employee will be held jointly liable.
-This allows the employer to claim a contribution from the employee.
+When vicarious liability is attributed to an employer, the employer and employee will be held jointly liable.
+The employer may claim a contribution from the employee.

 The Eastern Cape Division of the High Court handed down judgment in the case of LM and Others v The Mnquma Local Municipality and Another (453/2020) ZAECMKHC 64.
 The court had to decide whether the Municipality could be held liable for the actions of its employee.